4. Motion in 2D and 3D#

 The Math

-The displacement vector is the difference between the final and initial position vectors,
+The displacement vector is found by subtracting the initial position vector from the final position vector.

 The Conclusion

-The displacement of the satellite from the North Pole to latitude \(-45^\circ\) has a magnitude of
+The displacement from the North Pole position to the latitude \(-45^\circ\) position is

 The Verification